-In October 2017, British artist Clifford Rainey’s home and studio in Napa were destroyed by the Altas Peak Wildfire in Northern California.
+In October 2017, glass artist Clifford Rainey’s home and studio in Napa were destroyed by the Altas Peak Wildfire in Northern California.
 Principally a sculptor who employs cast glass and drawing as primary methodologies, Rainey’s work has been exhibited internationally for 35 years.
 To help Clifford, go to his gofundme campaign.

 How were you impacted by the Atlas Peak California wildfire in October?